espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  bit 2: determine whether <rssi> will be shown.
    -  bit 3: determine whether <mac> will be shown.
    -  bit 4: determine whether <channel> will be shown.
+   -  bit 5: determine whether <freq_offset> will be shown.
+   -  bit 6: determine whether <freqcal_val> will be shown.
+   -  bit 7: determine whether <pairwise_cipher> will be shown.
+   -  bit 8: determine whether <group_cipher> will be shown.
+   -  bit 9: determine whether <bgn> will be shown.
+   -  bit 10: determine whether <wps> will be shown.

 -  **[<rssi filter>]**: determine whether the result of the command :ref:`AT+CWLAP <cmd-LAP>` will be filtered according to ``rssi filter``.
 In other words, the result of the command will **NOT** show the APs whose signal strength is below ``rssi filter``.
 Unit: dBm.
 Default: –100.
 Range: –100 ~ 40.
 -  **[<authmode mask>]**: determine whether APs with the following authmodes are shown in the result of :ref:`AT+CWLAP <cmd-LAP>`.
 Default: 0xFF.
 If you set ``bit x`` to 0, the APs with the corresponding authmode will not be shown; If you set ``bit x`` to 1, the APs with the corresponding authmode will be shown.